-Can we order directly from Ontario wineries?
+Can we order directly from Ontario wineries or breweries or another store such as Walmart?

-All purchases must be made through LCBOs online ordering platform.
+No. The only way to legally purchase beverage alcohol is from the LCBO.
+All purchases must be made through LCBOs online ordering platform, GMS.
 We facilitate the sale between you and the producer.
-Assuming the producer has made its product available for sale to grocery and convenience stores, it will appear on the LCBO product catalogue.
+Assuming the producer has made its product available for sale to grocery and convenience stores, it will appear on the LCBO product catalogue and in GMS.